T-R3x3r/EYPOR-AI/docs/PARAMETER_SYNCHRONIZATION_GUIDE.md

 ## Overview

-This guide explains how the EYProject system ensures that when parameters are modified in the Excel part of the converted database, the actual model still runs correctly with those changes.
-The system uses **automatic parameter synchronization** to guarantee that models always read the latest parameter values.
+This guide explains how the EYPOR-AI system ensures that when parameters are modified in the Excel part of the converted database, the actual model still runs correctly with those changes.
+The system uses **automatic parameter synchronization** to prevent the common issue where Excel parameter changes don't automatically propagate to code.
+EYPOR-AI eliminates this risk by:

-## Why Parameter Synchronization Matters
-Traditional file-based workflows risk running models with stale values because parameter edits in Excel/CSV files don't automatically propagate to code.
-EY Project eliminates this risk by:
 • Converting every workbook into a unified SQLite database.
 • Rewriting model Python files to fetch parameters from that database.
 • Validating each change before execution.